 I had no intentions of sharing a beet smoothie recipe until I saw these colorful beets in our farmer’s market last week.
 I do not usually buy beets that much because my husband does not like them.
 But these ones were too pretty to pass up.
 So I bought a bunch with no recipe in mind.
 I thought I would roast them with a little olive oil and salt and pepper; mix with goat cheese and walnuts and treat myself to a simple dinner.

 But then I saw a smoothie recipe using red beets.
-I had never used beets in a smoothie before.
-For some reason, raw beets did not sound too appealing to me.
-Still, I wanted to give it a try.
+Even though I have tried this Beet Juice recipe before, I had never used beets in a smoothie before.
 So the next morning I put a small red beet in my usual morning smoothie that I make with almond milk, frozen bananas, and baby spinach.

 To my surprise, it was not bad at all.
 The next day, I tried it with a yellow beet.
 Unlike the smoothie that I made with the red beet, it tasted much more earthy and beet-like.
 This time it was more like the strong taste of the yellow beet took over the whole smoothie.